Skip to content

 Request Cache Directives

-Request-side cache controls are honored for bypass.
+Request-side cache controls can force a bypass.
 If a request includes Cache-Control: no-cache, Cache-Control: no-store, Cache-Control: max-age=0, or Pragma: no-cache, the cache will not be used and the response will not be stored.
-Caching decisions otherwise follow upstream response headers plus force_cache_duration from policy rules.
+Otherwise, caching follows the upstream response headers plus force_cache_duration from policy rules.

 Eviction

-Uses LRU (Least Recently Used) eviction when capacity is reached.
+The cache uses LRU eviction when capacity is reached.
 Expired entries are removed on lookup.

 Layout and Sweeping